salilab/imp/doc/tutorial/rnapolii_3.md

 Stage 3 - Sampling {#rnapolii_3}
 ==================

 With the system representation built and data restraints entered, the system is now ready to sample configurations.
-A replica exchange run can be set up using the macro _ReplicaExchange0_:
+A replica exchange run can be set up using the macro \link IMP::pmi::macros::ReplicaExchange0 ReplicaExchange0\endlink:

 \code{.py}
 mc1=IMP.pmi.macros.ReplicaExchange0(m,